Kerri Walsh Jennings

 Dr. Courtney Watson holds over 20 years of professional experience in the field of Sports Medicine.

 She is recognized as a passionate and dedicated practitioner in sports today, all over the world.
-Entering her 15th season as the Head Athletic Trainer and Medical Director of the WNBA’s premier Los Angeles Sparks, Courtney has also advanced in athletic training positions nternationally in Asia, Europe, and related countries.
+Entering her 15th season as the Head Athletic Trainer of the Portland Trail Blazers, Courtney has also advanced in athletic training positions nternationally in Asia, Europe, and related countries.

 Specializing in health and injury management for some of